Israeli frankincense farmer cashes in on rare honey

 Guy Erlich's Balm of Gilead Farm is home to 1,000 threatened Boswellia sacra — the perfume-producing desert shrub mentioned in the Bible.
 He hopes these and his cornucopia of other medicinal plants will yield remedies for human ills — and even the conflict with the Palestinians.

-But the farm's West Bank address, 4 miles (6 kilometers) from the Dead Sea, could hinder his project to cultivate and study threatened desert plants.
+But the farm's West Bank address, 6 kilometers (4 miles) from the Dead Sea, could hinder his project to cultivate and study threatened desert plants.
 The Palestinians and the vast majority of the international community consider Israeli settlements in the occupied West Bank, along with their use of local natural resources, to be illegal.

 Ehrlich rejected such criticism, saying his work is for the benefit of everyone.